 Liability of Company Officers and Managers

 The signature by a corporate officer or LLC manager does not, by itself, make that individual personally liable for company obligations, even if the signature line fails to specify that the signer is acting solely in his or her capacity as an officer or authorized representative.
 Neel v.
 Tenet HealthSys.
 Hosps.
 Dallas, Inc., 378 S.W.3d 597, 604-04 (Tex.
-App.–Dallas 2012, pet. filed).
-This rule tracks a central tenet of agency law: An agent is not liable on contracts made on behalf of a principal whose identity has been disclosed.
+App.—Dallas 2012, pet. denied).
+This rule tracks a central tenet of agency law: an agent is not liable on contracts made on behalf of a principal whose identity has been disclosed.
 Nonetheless, it is always the better practice to make sure that the signer on a contract fully discloses the capacity and authority to act on behalf of the entity for which he or she signs.

 Directors and officers face full personal exposure, however, if the entity fails to pay its taxes.
 Tex.
 Tax Code § 171.255.
 If a registered entity's status is forfeited for nonpayment of taxes, then each director, officer, or manager may be held liable for debts of the entity from the date on which the tax was due up to the time the entity is reinstated.
 In re Trammel, 246 S.W.3d 821 (Tex.
 App.—Dallas 2008, no pet.).